silasmue/Wireguard-VPS-Tunnel/README.md

 ping 10.0.0.2
 ```
 ... on the cloud server.

+## OPNSense
+Instead of a gateway virtual machine you can also use OPNSense to manage the tunnel.
+The following two screenshots show how you need to configure the tunnel there:

 # Further configuration on the cloud server to host a website
 To host a website for example an instance of `nginx` you have to do some further configuration on the cloud server, you may have to install `iptables` depending on you Linux distribution.
 ```